 When you understand the science behind someone’s behavior, you have an edge in whatever career you enter.

-As an Applied Psychology student at Bryant, you will receive ongoing academic advising and career guidance from a psychology faculty member.
+As an Applied Psychology major, you will receive ongoing academic advising and career guidance from a psychology faculty member.
 You will also have the opportunity to work closely with faculty through a capstone applied internship or applied research project seminar in your senior year.

 Bryant also offers a concentration and a minor in Psychology.